lukecav/awesome-wp-speed-up/README.md

 * [NutsForPress Images and Media](https://wordpress.org/plugins/nutsforpress/) - NutsForPress Images and Media is an essential companion for having your images and your meta in perfect order.
 Images and Media automatically resizes images, compresses JPGs, bulk rebuilds thumbnails and PDF previews, writes automatically and bulk rewrites your attachments meta.
 * [Giga WebP Image Converter](https://wordpress.org/plugins/giga-webp-image-converter/) - Convert images with ease for free: reduce image sizes without deleting the originals.
 Improve Google Site Speed Score and SEO.
 * [WPvivid Imgoptim](https://wordpress.org/plugins/wpvivid-imgoptim/) - Optimize, compress and resize images in WordPress in bulk.
 Automatic image optimization, auto resize images upon upload.
+* [External Images](https://www.wpintense.com/product/external-images/) - This plugin alters WordPress and WooCommerce to allow you to use images hosted anywhere on the internet, rather than having to have images hosted on your own server.

 ## Lazy Loading Plugins
 * [Rocket Lazy Load](https://wordpress.org/plugins/rocket-lazy-load/) - Lazy Load displays images on a page only when they are visible to the user.
 This reduces the number of HTTP requests mechanism and improves the loading time.